boston-dynamics/spot-sdk/python/examples/wasd/README.md

 Development Kit License (20191101-BDSDK-SL).
 -->

-# API Example - WASD
+# Controlling the Robot with a Keyboard

 This example creates an interface for operating Spot with your keyboard.